get-wrecked/fivem/superSoaker/README.md

   - Both use a Three.js wrapper around the Cfx game view texture; SuperSoaker’s implementation is in `ui/src/superSoaker/capture.ts`.

 - **Fallback behavior**
+  - SuperSoaker uses a multi-layer fallback approach for maximum reliability:
+    1. **Medal.tv** (if available and preferred) - High-quality direct capture from Medal client.
+    2. **WebGL/Three.js** (automatic fallback) - Uses CitizenFX Three binding if Medal doesn't respond, or is not running.
+    3. **1×1 transparent PNG** (final fallback) - Safe fallback when all capture methods fail.
+  - Medal failures are automatically detected and logged, with seamless fallback to WebGL/Three.js.
-  - Both aim to be robust; SuperSoaker returns a 1×1 transparent PNG when the Three binding is unavailable.
+  - screenshot-basic returns a 1×1 transparent PNG when the Three binding is unavailable.

 ## Notes & tips